Composer0/Composer0/README.md

  <br>

- 🌱 I'm currently learning more about the MVC design pattern with C#, ASP.Net, and PostgreSQL.
+ 🌱 I'm currently learning more about JavaScript Frameworks which include but are not limited to Vue, React, and Angular.
  <br>
  👯 I'm looking to collaborate with other content creators
  <br>
- 💬 2022 Goals: Contribute to Open Source Projects and successfully transition into a full-time Software Development role.
+ 💬 2023 Goals: Contribute to Open Source Projects and transfer my knowledge and experience to building full-fledged websites and applications
  <br>
  ⚡ Fun fact: As my username implies, I love to compose music.